Opal Guide - October's Birthstone

 • Colors: White, pink, black, fire, crystal, and boulder varieties

-• Composition: Hydrated silica with 3–21% natural water content.
+• Composition: Hydrated silica with natural water content

-• Etymology: The name comes from Sanskrit upala, meaning “precious stone,” later adopted in Latin as opalus.
+• Etymology: From Sanskrit upala, meaning “precious stone,” later adopted in Latin as opalus.

-Fun fact: Every opal is unique — no two stones ever share the same pattern or fire.
+Fun fact: Every opal is completely unique — no two stones ever share the same pattern or play-of-color.

 Opal Meaning & Symbolism